Donate Sponsor

 When are cats considered ‘old’ in their lifecycle?

-Cats go through six life stages as they grow, and they start to be considered ‘old’ when they reach the ‘mature’ stage at age seven.
-However, they typically don't start slowing down until they reach the 'senior' stage at 11 years old.
+Cats go through six life stages as they grow.
+They start to be considered ‘old’ when they reach the ‘mature’ stage at age seven.
+But they don't start slowing down until they reach the 'senior' stage at 11 years old.
 The six life stages of a cat's lifecycle are:

 How to tell the age of a cat

 If you do not know the date a cat was born, then it can be difficult to determine their exact age.
-For the best estimate of a cat’s age, take them to a vet who will be able to examine their teeth, eyes, coat and other factors to do with their health and body condition to determine roughly how old they are.
+For the best estimate of a cat’s age, take them to a vet.
+They will be able to examine their teeth, eyes, coat and other factors to do with their health and body condition to determine roughly how old they are.

 How long do indoor cats live?